brihter/lit-mobx/README.md

 # lit-mobx

-This `lit-mobx` example is an attempt at:

-* using web components,
-* using external state management and
-* sharing state across components without the need for prop drilling/event passing by introducing the ole constructor injection.
+This repository explores a possibility of sharing state between web components without the need for property drilling/event bubbling.
+Instead, constructor injection is used as an alternative.

 [Demo](https://brihter.github.io/lit-mobx/)